 Teachers plan and prepare 3 modules of work throughout the year that form a project based learning inquiry.
 Each module take into account the interests of the children and are supported by a stimulating and immersive classroom environment, visits and “WOW” experiences.
 The modules provide the children with opportunities to explore themes which bridge subject boundaries and make understandable links.

-We have a strong PSHE (Personal, Social and Health Education) which is supported by Cooking and outdoor activities to develop lifelong skills, and by “Thrive” approach to develop emotional wellbeing and resilience.
+We have a strong PSHE (Personal, Social and Health Education) which is supported by outdoor activities to develop lifelong skills, and by the “Thrive” approach to develop emotional wellbeing and resilience.

 Maths Key Stage 1